Skip to main content

 What Does It Take to Become a Special Education Intervention Specialist?

 The job requirements differ by role and organization.
-This job requires at least a bachelor’s degree.
+An intervention specialist position requires at least a bachelor’s degree.
 Some require certification and completion of a teacher preparation program.
-It depends on the state where you work.
+These standards can vary from state to state.

 Learn more about Northwest Missouri State University’s online Master of Science in Education in Special Education program.